dragginzgame/dragginz/README.md

 Some entities require a UUID that the users have to respond with to "claim" the entity in the database.
 This will eventually be encrypted somehow, but in the meantime how can I generate a random UUID?
 Basically like uuid.NewV4() in Go.

-## Custom Types

-Instead of the name of a Character or Pet being Text, it needs to be a 20 character string that has specific rules on sanitisation and validation.
-It should disallow 3 or more repeated characters, trim whitespace, and other rules.

-How do we create a template type, say "Name" or "PetName" and have these inherit from each other, ie.
-PetName -> Name -> Text, each level adding in extra functionality.

 ---

 # ???
 Questions ???